 To obtain the designation ITIL Managing Professional or ITIL Strategic Leader, the professional must complete all modules in each stream, with ITIL Strategist being a universal module for both streams.

-ITIL V3 Foundation
+ITIL v3 Foundation certified

 ITIL v3 Expert